Quantitative Performance Comparison of Various Traffic Shapers in Time-Sensitive Networking: Overview of Performance Metrics in TSN Evaluation

 In this paper, we will compare the quality of service for each individual and combined traffic shapers from the perspective of upper bounds of end-to-end latency, backlog and end-to-end jitter.
 The end-to-end latency is the time a frame uses to traverse the network from the sending node to the receiving node along its route.
 The latency upper bound is a significant QoS metric for real-time applications, which is used to check if a message meets its deadline.
 The backlog is defined as the number of bits waiting in the queue to be served at any time, and the backlog upper bound can be used to determine the buffer size needed to avoid frame loss.
 The jitter represents the variation in the latency of a flow.
 High amounts of jitter indicate poor network performance.

 In this paper, flows manipulated by time-triggered shapers (TAS) can only be periodic flows, and flows handled by the event-triggered shapers (ATS, CBS, SP) can be periodic or aperiodic flows.
 For a periodic flow, we know its frame size, period and priority, i.e., $\langle l_f, T_f, P_f \rangle$.
 For a sporadic flow, we assume as the related work that the flow is regulated by a leaky bucket model $(b_f, r_f)$ before entering the network~\cite{Soheil16}, where $b_f$ and $r_f$ are the burst and rate of the leaky bucket, respectively.
-Thus for a sporadic flow we know its $\langle b_f, r_f, l_f, P_f \rangle$.
+Thus, for a sporadic flow we know its $\langle b_f, r_f, l_f, P_f \rangle$.
 In this paper, the traffic class (priority) $P_f$ for the flow $f$ remains the same on all nodes along its path.
 TSN supports at most eight different priorities (0 of lowest - 7 of highest priority).
-Table~\ref{tab:notation} summarizes the notations used in this paper.
+Tables~\ref{tab:notation} and \ref{tab:acronym} respectively summarize the notations and acronyms used in this paper.